khairulslt/life-wisdoms/README.md

 ## Tell me what you know about NodeJS:

+Basic one liner definition => NodeJS is Javascript runtime environment that uses a single-threaded asynchronous event driven non-blocking I/O model

 A common misconception about NodeJS is that it is single-threaded.

 **_NodeJS is not single-threaded._**